pierre-pat/The-Nature-of-Code-Examples/README.md

 Ruby port of the http://natureofcode.com

-Ruby version ruby 2.0dev
+Ruby version ruby 2.0

-Ruby-Processing version 2.4.2
+Ruby-Processing version 2.4.3

-I tried to stay as close as possible to the original code.

-If you have any comments or suggestions, feel free to contact me.
+Mainly as created by Dan Shiffman, and translated to ruby-processing by Pierre-Pat.
+Hovever I could not resist changing PVector to vecmath classes.